 Setting values-driven goals are no different from setting regular goals, we still want them to be specific, timely, energizing, and connected to our vision.
 The key is the reverse engineering by starting with your values first.
 We now have the essentials for making this journey to our end goal enjoyable, meaningful, and exhilarating.

 You will see and feel the euphoric difference along the journey and past the end destination.

 If this process has you inspired, there’s icing on the cake – five-way wins.

 Five-way wins are goals that have an impact on more than one focus area.
 I like to work with five focus areas to keep things manageable and concise.
-When we design a goal that has the ability to impact all five focus areas, we have created a five-way win and, that is a high performing goal that will maximize your ROI and effectively leverage your time.
+When we design a goal that can impact all five focus areas, we have created a five-way win and, that is a high performing goal that will maximize your ROI and effectively leverage your time.

-When you have designed values driven goals while looking for five way wins you will find that your goals support one another and the process of working towards the goal is just as fulfilling as the final destination.
+When you have designed values-driven goals while looking for five ways wins you will find that your goals support one another and the process of working towards the goal is just as fulfilling as the final destination.